-Code Verification
+2.4 Code Verification

 For verification purposes, results of the current code are compared with the results extracted by Parvin et al. [12] for the case of an odd shape enclosure filled with Cu-water nanofluid.
-Figure 1. shows a comparison between the entropy generation caused by the flow and entropy generation due to heat obtained by the current code and those obtained by Parvin et al. [12] at ϕ= 5%, comparisons show excellent agreement with an error of less than 1%.
+Figure 4 shows a comparison between the entropy generation caused by the flow and entropy generation due to heat obtained by the current code and those obtained by Parvin et al. [12] at ϕ= 5%, comparisons show satisfactory agreement with an error of less than 1%.